ghina958/MySpace/README.md

-# MYSPACE Project Using Clean Architecture Principle,It Built to be scalable maintainable.
+# MYSPACE is Project by ASP.NET Web API Using Clean Architecture Principle,It Built to be scalable maintainable.
 ## protobuf-net.Grpc adds code-first support for services over gRPC using either the native Grpc.Core API, or the fully-managed Grpc.Net.Client / Grpc.AspNetCore.Server API.

 ## Features
+#### ASP.NET Web API
 #### CQRS and MediatR
 #### Mediator Pattern
 #### SOLID PRİNCİPLE